-In the absence of other instructions the computer divides the available memory up in a sensible way.
+In the absence of other instructions the computer divides the available memory up logically.
 However there are occasions, particularly when changing display modes and when writing machine code programs, when you may wish to tell BASIC how to divide up the available memory.